seap-udea/tQuakes/README.md

 the triggering of earthquakes.

-It combines a huge (and growing) database of Earthquakes around the globe, with a specialized set of analytical tools able to calculate the amplitude of the lunisolar tide at the time and place where the earthquakes happened and to filter, analyse and perform advanced graphical representations of the earthquake dataset and other analytical products obtained from them.
+It combines a huge (and growing) database of Earthquakes around the globe, with a specialized set of analytical tools able to: 1) calculate the amplitude of the lunisolar tide at the time and place where the earthquakes happened and 2) filter, analyse and perform advanced graphical representations of the earthquake dataset and other analytical products obtained from them.

 **tQuakes** is not only a databased with some related analytical